1 / 50

 The car re-emerges in 1945, when it was bought by M. Collange, a dentist in Aubenas in the Ardèche department.
 By this point, the appearance of its doors had been modified.
 Collange undertook to modify it further by 'filling in' the front wings, so that they resembled those used on the series-production models.
 It was sold in 1952 to one Mrs. Combes, who kept a garage in Val-des-Bains, and she then sold it in 1958 to Henri Girod-Eymery, an enthusiast who enjoyed some renown as a writer on railway topics.
 He also maintained a small private motor museum in Uzès, and it was there that 57202 was documented by Hugh Conway in 1962.
 Girod-Emery retained it until the early 1970s, after which it was owned by the noted collectors Francky Dumontant and Hervé Charbonneaux.

-It was in the 1990s that 57202 was restored to its original appearance, with the correct style of doors and wings reinstated.
+In the 1990s, the «57202» was restored to its original appearance at KCA in Milan, restoring the correct style of doors and fenders.
 It changed hands a few more times until in 2011 it was acquired by the present owner, a Swiss Bugattiste, who has enjoyed taking it to numerous rallies and concours around Europe.
 As the owner of another Type 57, he describes the later cars as more comfortable and easier to drive, but opines that 57202 is much more a sports car.
 Other 57s, he says, can be prone to understeer, whereas the 57202's split axle contributes towards greatly improved roadholding and more sensitive feedback, which helps it to accelerate through corners and makes altogether closer to Jean Bugatti's vision for how the Type 57 should have been.

 After 13 years, the present owner has decided that it is time to move the car on, and so it is being offered for sale through Vintage & Prestige.
 It represents a unique opportunity to acquire what is very likely one of the most important surviving Type 57s, but with lots of scope for further fascinating research.